-At the TU/e the graduation specialisation of CME consists of 'Construction Management & Urban Development' (CMUD).
-The final graduation project has a clear scientific signature, and is grounded in actual CMUD challenges.
+At TU/e the graduation specialization of CME is focused on Smart Cities.
+The final graduation project has a clear scientific signature, and is grounded in actual Smart Cities challenges.
 CME graduation projects are often executed in collaboration with industry partners, engineering offices or government institutes.
-CMUD borrows from two scientific domains: (i) urban science and systems and (ii) management and innovation sciences.
+TU/e CME borrows from two scientific domains: (i) urban/building science and systems and (ii) management and innovation sciences.

-The graduation project is executed across the two aforementioned scientific domains.
+The graduation project is executed on the cross of the two aforementioned scientific domains.
 Within this cross section students can choose from a list of subjects that are strongly related to on-going projects in the TU/e departments Built Environment (BE), and Industrial Engineering and Innovation Sciences (IE&IS).
-All subjects are clustered into the following research areas:
+In the CME program, the following smart cities topics are offered: